janwilmake/uit/ADR.md

 - Try right now to clone uit and make it easy to run locally.
 A fallback on the individual services would be great, not requiring running them per se.
 - Figure out if I can do a check whether or not service-bindings are connected.
 If possible, make hostname a configurable setting, and make service binding connection optional falling back to regular fetch.
 - Ideal situation: you only need to run 1 service (uithub) to run locally, and switch to any additional service to use it as part of the pipeline.

+# github master zip redirect

+Master redirects to production branch. does master always redirect to the deafult branch?????? for zip, maybe https://github.com/cloudflare/cloudflare-docs/archive/refs/heads/production.zip but for other things, definitely not.

+# 2025-04 - Pricing / ratelimiting

+Based on what should plugins be free:

+- repos over 1000 stars

+Based on what should features require pay-as-you-go

+- private repos
+- organisation repos
+- repos under 1000 stars

+The premium features should require deposit of $50

+Also add button to unlock for entire organisation/owner (contact me)